chef/automate/components/automate-chef-io/README.md

 }
 ```

-* Use a period (`.`) at the end of the comment controls whether the field will get to set the `description` for message fields.
+* Use a period (`.`) at the end of a comment to set it as the `description` for a message field.
+Omit the period to set a comment as the `title` for a message field.
+Our convention is to set comments as descriptions in message fields by closing them with periods.
 * Swagger relies on inheritance to document nested references.
 A parent message referenced in a child message inherits its description from the parent, not where it is referenced by the child (see the example of `favorite_food` above).
 The Chef API style uses `// Intentionally blank.` in the child message.
 This convention makes the purpose of the comment clear, makes undocumented message code visible, and makes bad blank message comment lines stand out in the UI.